PolySync/polysync-core-cpp-examples/SampleApplication/README.md

 ### SampleApplication

-This is an example of the application node template, as opposed to the node template
+This is an example of the application node template, as opposed to the node template.

 ### Dependencies

 Packages: libglib2.0-dev

-To install on Ubuntu
+To install on Ubuntu:

 ```bash
 sudo apt-get install <package>
 ```

-### Building and Running the Node
+### Building and running the node

 ```bash
 $ cd SampleApplication